 The human brain is a complex network of neurons.
 The problem is that there are about 10^12 of them with ~10^5 outgoing connections each; mapping out a network of this scale is not possible.
 Therefore, one needs to zoom out and look at the coarse-grained picture.
 This coarse-grained picture can be anatomical – a map of the large-scale wiring diagram between parts of the brain – or functional, indicating which parts of the brain tend to become active together under a given task.

 A typical way in the fMRI community is to group voxels into larger brain regions that are for historical reasons known as Regions of Interest (ROIs).
 This can be done in many ways, and there are many pre-defined maps (“brain atlases”) that define ROIs; these maps are based on anatomy, histology, or data-driven methods.
-It is common to use ROIs as the nodes of a functional network.
-The first step in constructing the network is to assign to each ROI a time series that is the average of the time series of its voxels measured in the imaging experiment.
+It is common to use ROIs as the nodes of a brain functional network.
+The first step in constructing the brain network is to assign to each ROI a time series that is the average of the time series of its voxels measured in the imaging experiment.
 Then, to get the links, similarities between the ROI time series are calculated, usually with the Pearson correlation coefficient.
-The correlation between two ROIs becomes their link weight.
+The correlation between the two ROIs becomes their link weight.
 Often, only the strongest correlations are retained, and weak links are pruned from the network.

 If the ROI approach is to work, the ROIs should be functionally homogeneous: their underlying voxels should behave approximately similarly.
-Otherwise, it is not clear what the network represents.
+Otherwise, it is not clear what the brain network represents.
 Because this assumption hasn’t really been tested properly and because it is fundamentally important, we recently set out to explore whether it really holds.

 We used resting-state data – data recorded with subjects who are just resting in the scanner, instructed to do nothing – to construct functional ROI-level networks based on some available atlases.
 We defined a measure of ROI consistency that has a value of one if all the voxels that make up the ROI have identical time series (making the ROI functionally homogeneous, which is good), and a value of zero if the voxels do not correlate at all (making that ROI a bad idea, in general).